- Services

 - About Us

-Damage from fires can be all-consuming – from burns and smoke to soot and even water damage.
-Which is why fire insurance claims can be some of the most complicated and difficult to tackle.
-Our dedicated team of public adjusters and loss experts knows how to interpret your insurance policy, complete accurate estimates of the damage, and negotiate the full settlement you need to restore your property, business or livelihood.
-Avoid the complications, delays and underpaid claims that can come with following the lead of the insurance company.
-Get a fire claim partner who fights for your best interests.
+Damage from fires can be all-consuming – from smoke and soot to even water damage.
+This is why fire damage insurance claims can be some of the most complicated and difficult to tackle.
+Our dedicated team of insurance claim advocates and loss experts know how to interpret your insurance policy, complete accurate estimates of the damaged property, and negotiate the proper settlement you need to restore your property, business or livelihood.
+Avoid the complications, delays and underpaid claims that can come after a fire impacts your property.
+Get the help from an insurance claim partner who will fight for your best interests.

 Contamination from smoke, soot, char, and ash or other hazardous materials burned can cause damage and significant contamination impact to all property types within range.
 An industrial hygienist is a qualified expert trained to assess the impact of these contaminants across all exterior/interior building surfaces, indoor air, as well as soil.